 Hats may only be worn outside.
-You may not wear a hat indoors except for special, designated days.
+Hats should not be worn indoors except for special, designated days.
 Baseball style hats, with bills forward, are allowed at Alta Murrieta School.

 Bicycle helmets must be worn by students riding bicycles, skateboards, scooters or skates to and from school.
 However, they must be removed from the head and not used as a hat while on campus.